 Researchers can also see all of the details and progress of their invoices, expiring accounts, and procurement orders from a homepage dashboard, so they don’t have to call the Business Office as much.
 This increased access and transparency for everyone contributes to higher productivity and morale.
 Who doesn’t like that?

 As you can see, electronic lab facility management can make a highly complex operation simpler and more efficient.
-To learn more about how lab management software can help you, check out Cayuse’s facilities solutions here or request a demo today.
+To learn more about how lab management software can help you, check out Cayuse’s Resource Management solutions here or request a demo today.